 Clicking the button will send an AJAX request to the web server telling the Datastar plugin to render the _datastar/search.twig template.
 Signals are also sent as part of the request, and are made available in Datastar templates using the signals variable.

-Options can be passed into the template using a second argument.
-All of the sse() action’s options are available, as well as a special variables option.
+Variables can be passed into the template using a second argument.
 Any variables passed in will become available in the rendered template.
 Variables are tamper-proof yet visible in the source code in plain text, so you should avoid passing in any sensitive data.

 Search